Radiotelevizija Slovenija: History

 Radio Ljubljana signed on the air for the first time on September 1, 1928, with experimental broadcasts.
-By October 28 the radio station already had a scheduled programme.
+By October 28 the radio station had a scheduled programme.
 On April 11, 1941, the station's transmitter in Domžale was destroyed and the station was occupied by Italy.

 On April 1, 1949, the first TV laboratory was established in Ljubljana, but was separate from the radio station.
 However, the task of setting up a television service was eventually assigned to Radio Ljubljana.
 Second radio program started in 1951.
 On November 11, 1958, the TV channel got a regular schedule, but it was shared by other Yugoslav republics, with TV Ljubljana getting around 30% of airtime.
 TV Ljubljana produced its first broadcast for Eurovision, showing ski jumping in Planica, in 1960.
-During that decade, the amount of programming produced exclusively for Slovenian audiences increased substantially.
+During that decade, the amount of programming produced exclusively for Slovenian audiences increased.
 On April 15, 1968, the main evening newscast was broadcast in Slovene for the first time.
 It had previously originated in Belgrade and was produced in Serbo-Croatian.

 In 1970, the RTV Slovenia record label was established.
 In 1971, TV Koper/Capodistria, a subsidiary of RTV Ljubljana, was launched as the first bilingual TV station in Slovenia, serving the Italian community in Slovenia and Croatia.
-However, it enjoyed huge popularity in many parts of Italy.
-There, RAI still had a monopoly on television, so many Italians eagerly tuned into the new Yugoslav station, which broadcast mostly in color.
 Private companies built transmitters and translators in various parts of Italy that made TV Koper-Capodistria (generally known as "Telecapodistria" in Italy) available to millions of Italians.
 Because the station used the PAL color standard, Italians bought PAL TV sets in large numbers, ending the hopes of the French government that Italy might adopt its SECAM system instead.
 With the advent of privately owned, purely commercial television in Italy, the station's popularity eventually began to diminish.